LearnYouSomeComputer/Tools-For-Programming/08-Unit-testing.md

 Tests should be obviously correct as much as is possible.
 Start by testing basic functions, such as accessors and mutators.
 Once those have been tested, you can use them in more complex functionality tests;
-if one of those tests fails, you know that the bug does lies somewhere other than your basic functions.
+if one of those tests fails, you know that the bug does lie somewhere other than your basic functions.

 If you come across a bug in your program, write a unit test that reproduces it, then fix your code so that the test passes.